Parents of Children

 - Acting out violence while playing.

 Children and youth are particularly vulnerable to trauma that results from witnessing or experiencing domestic violence because their brains are still developing.
-As a parent or caretaker, you can help children develop healthy relationships and learn healthy behaviors by talking about topics such as mutual respect, equality, open communication and setting appropriate boundaries.
+As a parent or caretaker, you can help children develop healthy relationships and learn healthy behaviors by talking about topics such as mutual respect, setting appropriate boundaries, and communication skills.

 Talking to children about domestic violence early and often can help them learn that: